prbutler/EZProxy_IP_Blacklist/Readme.txt

 --Welcome to the EZProxy IP Address Blacklist--

-This information was formally located on The Unofficial EZproxy Self-Support Wiki: https://pluto.potsdam.edu/ezproxywiki/index.php/IP_Address_Blacklist
+This information was formerly located on The Unofficial EZproxy Self-Support Wiki, which is shutdown.

 EZProxy_IP_Blacklist_RejectIP.txt is a list of contributed IP addresses and ranges that have been used to access, or attempt to access, EZproxy servers in an illegitimate way.
 This information can be used in a number of ways to better secure EZproxy.
 EZProxy_IP_Blacklist_IFIP.txt contains the same IP addresses presented EZProxy_IP_Blacklist_RejectIP.txt, but in a different format to be used with the IFIP method outlined below.